mousepawmedia/devdocs/repomaster/source/buildsystem/c_and_cpp.rst

     endif()

 By now, this should appear pretty straight-forward.
-If the custom variable :code:`LD` is defined, we substite its value into the linker flag :code:`-fuse-ld=whatever`.
+If the custom variable :code:`LD` is defined, we substitute its value into the linker flag :code:`-fuse-ld=whatever`.
 The valid options here are :code:`bfd`, :code:`gold`, and (on Clang only) :code:`lld`.